-To get the most out of forums and chat rooms, it's a good idea to observe some of the niceties.
-These guidelines apply whether you are using chat-rooms, forums, e-mail, blogs or newsgroups.
+To get the most out of forums and chat rooms, it's a good idea to observe some niceties.
+These guidelines apply whether you are using social networks, chat-rooms, forums, e-mail, blogs or newsgroups.

-- Before you post read any rules or guidelines.
+- Before you post read any rules or guidelines that apply to the platform you are on.

 - Keep your messages to the point and help keep discussions organised by adding to a relevant thread